ecosensors/Django/README.md

 xcode-select --install
 ```

-(On Tahoe, I have not switch the shell)
+> On Tahoe, I have not switch the shell.
-* I personally switched my default shell to bash
+> If you use zsh, bellow replace .bash_profile by .zsh_sessionsl to bash

 ```
 chsh -s /bin/bash
 ```